shirikov/shirikov-website/content/authors/anton/_index.md

 - Visitors
 ---

-I am a PhD student in Political Science at the University of Wisconsin-Madison.
+I am a PhD Candidate in Political Science at the University of Wisconsin-Madison.
 I study media, political communication, misinformation and propaganda.
 In my dissertation, I use experiments and survey data to examine when biased media are found more credible and who is more sensitive to political bias in the news.
 In my other work, I study the legacies of communism and contemporary political institutions in the former Soviet Union.

 I am fascinated by the modern tools of computational social science, including digital data collection, automated text analysis, machine learning, and network analysis.